 - City of Troy bike laws* – Click Part 3 – Traffic Code, Title Nine, click Chapter 373.

-*All local municipalities have a unique language in their respective laws and ordinances.
-Please check what you can and cannot do on a bicycle in your town and verify it is the most up to date wording by contacting your local goverment office.
+- *All local municipalities have a unique language in their respective laws and ordinances.
+Please check what you can and cannot do on a bicycle in your town or village and verify it is the most up to date ordinance by contacting your local government office.